machschmitt/linux/Documentation/iio/adc.rst

 1.3 Pseudo-differential channels
 --------------------------------

-There is a third input type called Pseudo-differential or single-ended to differential configuration.
+There is a third input type called pseudo-differential or single-ended to differential configuration.
 A pseudo-differential input is made up from a differential pair of inputs by fixing the negative input to a known voltage while allowing only the positive input to vary.
-A *pseudo-differential unipolar* input has the same limitations of a differential unipolar channel meaning the analog voltage to a pseudo-differential input must stay between IN- and +VREF.
+A **pseudo-differential unipolar** input has the same limitations of a differential unipolar channel meaning the analog voltage to a pseudo-differential input must stay between IN- and +VREF.
-A *pseudo-differential bipolar* input is not limited by the level at IN- but it may be limited to GND on the lower end of the input range depending on the particular ADC.
+A **pseudo-differential bipolar** input is not limited by the level at IN- but it may be limited to GND on the lower end of the input range depending on the particular ADC.